AEGIS

 Yes.
 System jobs (Memoria decay, auto-learn, Business Pulse) and your configured Workflow schedules run continuously on the AEGIS server regardless of your session state.
 Results and task notifications reach you via Telegram as they complete.

 The Opportunity Radar and Memoria writeback are available on all tiers (Free, Pro, Business, Enterprise).
 Skill auto-learn requires the auto_learn_mode setting enabled, available from Pro (€49/mo) upward.
-Paid tiers use reliable model capacity (OpenRouter GPT-4o mini); free/trial runs use Groq Llama.
+Model selection is governed by tier and intent.

 Related guides